spotinst/help/src/docs/eco/tutorials/eco-policy/README.md

 ### Elasticache

-The following are permissions that are needed to provide the Eco team with information about all Elasticache instance details and available offerings.
+The following permissions are required for providing the Eco team with information about all Elasticache instance details and available offerings.

 ```
   "redshift:DescribeReservedNodeOfferings",